 Radiocarbon dating indicates that paintings in the Chauvet cave were made during the Aurignacian occupation; from the Gravettian occupation comes the oldest known human footprints, those of a young boy.

-The paintings in Spain's Altamira caves, recently dated to 12,500 BCE, typically depict bison and introduced a sculptural effect to prehistoric art.
+The famous paintings in Spain's Altamira caves, recently dated to 12,500 BCE, typically depict bison and introduced a sculptural effect to prehistoric art.
 Its artists

 incorporated irregularities and protrusions in the cave's walls and ceilings into their designs, making the paintings appear three dimensional and moving, and